 Substance Abuse in the National Guard & Reserves

-While being a member of the National Guard and the Reserves is very honorable, national guardsmen and reservists may face challenges, including substance use and mental health concerns.
+While being a member of the National Guard or the Reserves is very honorable, national guardsmen and members of the Reserves may face challenges, including substance use and mental health concerns.
 In this article, we will review alcohol use, drug use, and mental health trends within these groups and how to get help when needed.

 National Guard & Reserves Substance Use Trends